 oneM2M resource for DRM contents: oneM2M resource holds OMA DRM contents as well as required information to use the contents for AE

+Figure 8.1-1 High-level architecture shows resource management under OMA DRM

 With Figure 8.1-1, we can consider a use case where an oneM2M application wants to download OMA DRM data stored in the oneM2M platform.
-AE requests the IoT platform to download OMA DRM contents.
-The platform processes the request from AE and triggers OMA DRM procedure via OMA DRM IPE.
+The application sends a request to the IoT platform to download OMA DRM contents.
+The platform processes the request from the application and triggers OMA DRM procedure via OMA DRM IPE.
 OMA DRM IPE downloads the requested contents and the corresponding right object.
-In this step, OMA DRM IPE behaves as an OMA DRM client.
-Downloaded contents and corresponding right object (RO) should be stored in a resource for the application with proper ACP (e.g., number of reads, only accessible by the application).
+In this step, OMA DRM IPE behaves as an OMA DRM client on behalf of the application.
+The downloaded contents and corresponding right object (RO) should be stored in a resource for the application with proper ACP (e.g., number of reads, only accessible by the application).
 The application gets a response for the success of OMA DRM download.
 When the application needs to access the downloaded contents, it sends a request to the downloaded contents stored in oneM2M platform.
-Then the IPE performs decryption and provides the decrypted contents.
+Then the IPE performs decryption and provides the decrypted contents on behalf of the application.
 Editor’s Note: Further description and procedures are needed to be added.

 -----------------------End of change 1-------------------------------------------